I AM the haunted house…

 My brother-in-law noticed.
 He saw this unusual design appearing repeatedly in my drawings, my paintings, my beadwork.
 Finally, he asked, “Why do you keep drawing that same weird eye over and over?”
 So, I told him about my dream.
 He laughed and called me weird.
 But I was used to that.

-That morning, while beachcombing along the bayou, he had found something more incredible than any spearhead or fossil that he’d ever come across in his wanderings—It was a pottery shard, carved with the exact eye from my dream.
+That morning, while beach-combing along the bayou, he had found something more incredible than any spearhead or fossil that he’d ever come across in his wanderings—It was a pottery shard, carved with the exact eye from my dream.
 Every odd detail.
 Every line.
 It was MY eye.

 Ghosts aren’t just stories, or things that go bump in the night.
 Not for me.
 They are family.
 They are memory.
-They are grief, and love, and longing—woven into porch rails and attic beams, tucked beneath floorboards, curled around the core of my soul.
-This is who I am, take it or leave it.
+They are grief and love—woven into porch rails and attic beams, tucked beneath floorboards, curled around the core of my soul.
+This is who I am and this is why I tell stories the way I do—to honor the ones who walk with us unseen and to understand them a little better.
+And sometimes… simply to make peace with the fragments of memories they’ve left me with.

 The Pottery Eye: